Wooly-AI/docs/docs/Quick Start/Running Your First Project.md

 ### Run a PyTorch Project

 We include several examples projects in the docker image under the `~/examples` directory.
-Your token by default has enough Wooly credits associated which lets you run Pytorch projects and utilize GPU resources.
+Your token by default has enough Wooly credits attached which lets you run Pytorch projects and utilize GPU resources.
+Which GPU, enough resources?
+Don't worry about it.
+That's the whole point.
+WoolyAI Acceleration service takes away the hassles of GPU Resource management.
+In the Beta, we are powering the service with limited GPU Infrastructure in the backend.
+This means that really large 70B parameter model and more would need to be quantized to run.

 ```bash
 ~/examples/deepseek-ai-DeepSeek-R1-Distill-Qwen-1.5B.bash